-Note: There is a 68-pin connector located near the top of each InfiniteReality RM board assembly.
+Note: There is a 68-pin connector located near the top of each RM/TM board assembly.
 This connector is reserved for caligraphics lights support, and is not a SCSI connector.
 Do not connect any SCSI drive or other device to this connector.

 The Onyx2Reality board set uses an RM8 board(s).
-The InfiniteReality board set uses an assembly called the RM/TM7.
+The InfiniteReality and InfiniteReality2 board sets use an assembly called the RM/TM.

-Caution: Never install both an RM8 and an RM/TM7 in the same system.
-This will cause graphics malfunction.
+Caution: Installing both an RM8 and an RM/TM in the same system will cause graphics malfunction.